FieteO/urticaria/README.md

 # Aims of the project

-This project aims to use data science tools to analyse the [urticaria](https://en.wikipedia.org/wiki/Hives) desease.
+This project aims to use data science tools to analyse the [urticaria](https://en.wikipedia.org/wiki/Hives) disease.

 # Getting started